faithy80/fsd-project/README.md

 * migrate the database: `python3 manage.py makemigrations && python3 manage.py migrate`
 * create an admin account: `python3 manage.py createsuperuser`
-* collect static files: `python3 manage.py collectstatic --noinput`
+* collect static files: `python3 manage.py collectstatic --noinput` (this command has to run each time if a static file changes)

 To start the project: